skynet-im/skynet/protocol.md

 ### User files ###
 The files attached to media messages are transferred using the VSL 1.2+ encrypted file transfer.
 Authenticated clients can always upload files, and get an Int64 `FileId` from the server.
 The owner of a file is allowed to reference it in a message.
 After that, all users in the same channel channel are allowed to reference it in other channels.
 This saves a lot of bandwidth when files are forwarded.
 When a message is referenced for the first time in a channel and the sender is allowed to use it, this channel is granted permission to share it again.
 Files without any permissions are deleted by the garbage collector after a certain time.
 When a message is deleted in a channel that does not hold any other references to this file, the channel looses its permission.
 When the file has no more permissions, it's instantly deleted by the garbage collector.
-If a client attempts to reference a file that does not exist or that it has no permission for, the client will know this from the error code in the `ChannelMessageResponse` packet.
+If a client attempts to reference a file that does not exist or that it has no permission for, the client will know this from the status code in the `ChannelMessageResponse` packet.

 ### Cryptography ###
 The security of Skynet is based on the user's password: